iamsuraj-kumar/iamsuraj-kumar/README.md

 ## Projects :
-- 📱 **[FoodSnap](#)** – An AI-powered app that helps users scan and analyze food products based on their nutrition labels and ingredients.
-It provides health ratings and suggests better alternatives to promote healthier choices.
+- 📱 **[FoodInsight](#)** – An innovative app that scans food product barcodes to provide detailed ingredient analysis, calculate a health score, and suggest healthier alternatives.

 - 🚫 **[StopScroll](#)** – A productivity-focused app designed to block short video content on social media platforms, helping users break free from endless scrolling and regain control over their time.